BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

     -------------

-    To fix certain instruction parsing issues the `money` event no longer allows the `*` in front of the amount and instead now has a `multiply` argument.
+    To fix certain instruction parsing issues the `money` event (now called actions) no longer allows the `*` in front of the amount and instead now has a `multiply` argument.

     In practice, this syntax could also be used in the "point", "globalpoint" and "score" events.